 In Ms Davies case, she suffered from heavy bleeding, dizziness and poor concentration, symptoms which could also apply to periods.
 She was awarded £19,000 in compensation.
 This is the first reported case which reviewed so called “taboo” issues in line with disability discrimination law.
 It also suggests that women may be more willing to complain if they feel they have been treated unfairly.

 Arguably there is a key difference between period pain and menopause symptoms.
 Period pain symptoms will usually only occur once a month and typically only for a few days, whereas menopause is a process that occurs over a longer period of time.
 Could period pain amount to a disability?
-This point has not yet been tested in case law but it is likely to be case.
+This point has not yet been tested in case law but it is likely to be at some point.
 It will be fact dependent and the severity and frequency of the symptoms will be critical.

 Even if period pain does not amount to a disability for all women, it is nevertheless advisable that employers take period pain seriously and support and assist their employees.